Reviews You Can Rely On

 splitboard - the easy turning nature of the venture storm makes it user-friendly...

 The easy turning nature of the Venture Storm makes it user-friendly and nimble for all levels of riders.
+Credit: Isaac Laredo

-We also enjoyed the United Shapes Covert; it has a long drawn out early rise nose that naturally stays afloat due to its increased surface area.
-The board's shape supports multiple powder riding styles, whether it be nimble quick tree movements or ripping big open turns.
+We also enjoyed the United Shapes Covert; it has a long, drawn-out, early-rise nose that naturally stays afloat due to its increased surface area.
+The board's shape supports multiple powder riding styles, whether it be nimble, quick tree movements, or ripping big open turns.

 Firm Snow

 Firm snow conditions are inevitable in backcountry travel.
 They can be expected or unexpected, and sometimes they show up in the no-fall zone.
-Firm snow performance is critical for your security and safety, especially during more committing objectives.
+Firm snow performance is critical for your security and safety, especially during more challenging objectives.
 No one wants to fall due to poor edge hold; it can change your run, and you can potentially get injured.

 Another component of firm snow performance is its turning experience of corn snow.
 Corn snow is one of the sweet joys of the backcountry.
 The board's turning character should match our desired experience and the terrain we ride most.